God’s Crooked Lines

 “Tere, ducks for both of us.”

-I failed algebra too, and scraped by in geometry thanks to the guy sitting next to me, who discreetly whispered whatever answers could safely be whispered.
+I failed algebra too, and scraped by in geometry thanks to the guy sitting next to me, who whispered whatever answers could safely be whispered.

-At the beginning of the year, I requested a “medical leave.”
+In January 1985 I requested a “medical leave.”
 I told a psychologist at the Van Troy Polyclinic that I felt nervous and couldn’t sleep, which, to be fair, was true.
 She issued a six-month medical certificate.

-God Writes Straight with Crooked Lines (Dios escribe derecho con renglones torcitos)
+God Writes Straight with Crooked Lines

 Going back to Samuel and Birthday Face, those guys to whom I wished the worst possible fate, they actually did me a favor.
-If I had passed my first year of computer science (even with poor grades), it would have delayed, or possibly prevented altogether, my starting a career I was actually suited for.
+If I had passed my first year of computer science (even with poor grades), it would have delayed, or prevented altogether, my starting a career I was suited for.

 I would never have been a good mathematician, not even a mediocre one.
-My brain simply doesn’t work in variables and numbers, whether real or imaginary.
-Those professors were, I now realize, angels in disguise.
-They blocked my way into a dead-end street because they knew that a much wider road was waiting for me just a few blocks down.
-So if something in your life isn’t going well right now, or isn’t turning out the way you hoped, remember that you may be reading, without realizing it, God’s crooked lines through the script of your life.
+My brain doesn’t work in variables and numbers, whether real or imaginary.
+The profs were angels in disguise who blocked my way into a dead-end street because they knew that a much wider road was waiting for me just a few blocks down.